xero/clippy.shortcut/README.md

 # clippy! 📎  ios clipboard manager shortcuts

+these run via the official apple shortcuts app. lauch them on your ipad via spotlight `^<space>clippy`. the history db saved in a hidden dot directory for your user.

 there are 3 shortcuts, but you only really _"need"_ clippy. the others add addition features.